TheCEDL/homework1/README.md

 <i>y_t</i> is the target one-hot label at time <i>t</i>, only one element assumes the value 1.

 #### For string label classification
 The linear output size is kept at 25.
-Each splitted parts of size 5 is sent to an independent categorical distribution that computes probabilities across its five inputs.
+Each splitted parts of size 5 is sent to an independent categorical distribution that computes probabilities across its five inputs, thus form the output distribution.

 In the learnig phase, the loss is similar to that of one-hot label classification:<br>
 ![string label classification loss](https://github.com/markakisdong/homework1/blob/master/fig/String_label_classification_loss.png)<br>
 <i>y_t</i> is the target string label at time <i>t</i>, 5 elements assumes the value 1 (one per five-element 'chunk').

 #### For regression
 The network's output distribution is a Gaussian, and as such receives two-values from the controller output's linear layer at each time-step.
-Therefore, in the learning phase, the network minimizes the negative log-probabilities as determined by the Gaussian output distribution given these parameters and the true target <i>y_t</i>.
+So, in the learning phase, the network minimizes the negative log-probabilities as determined by the Gaussian output distribution given these parameters and the true target <i>y_t</i>.

 # Experiment and Tasks
 For classification task, Omniglot dataset is used.
 For regression task, sampled functions from a Gaussian process with fixed hyperparameters is used.